 We can't do this on our own.
 We'll work with partners across public services, business and the charity sector, to innovate and test what works to improve cancer care.
-We'll share what we learn to help transform care for people with cancer and other long-term conditions across the UK.
+We'll share what we learn to help transform care for people with cancer across the UK.